Board Member Biographies

 JD has worked in and around Beacon Hill for more than 20 years.
 In the Legislature, he was the Chief of Staff to the House Committee on Commerce and Labor, and was the education issues analyst and Deputy Budget Director for the House Committee on Ways and Means.
 After working as both a budget analyst and Assistant to the President at the University of Massachusetts, JD worked as the Legislative Director for State Treasurer Shannon O’Brien and then as Issues Director for the O’Brien-Gabrieli gubernatorial campaign in 2002.
 He joined MBR in 2004 after serving as Legislative/Issues Director for the Early Education for All (EEA) Campaign, where he was responsible for developing and driving legislative support for EEA’s legislation and agenda which included the creation of the Massachusetts Department of Early Education and Care.
-He currently serves on the Department’s Board of Directors as Chairman.
+He currently serves on the Department’s Board.
 In addition, he is Chair of the Governor’s STEM (Science, Technology, Engineering, and Math) Advisory Council’s Executive Committee, and is a Trustee at the Massachusetts College of Liberal Arts.
 He also serves on the Board of The Discovery Museums; the Board of the Massachusetts Business Alliance for Education; and the Advisory Board of ReadyNation.

 JD holds a Masters in Public Affairs from the McCormack Institute of Public Affairs at the University of Massachusetts Boston, and has a Bachelor’s Degree in Law and Public Policy and Telecommunications Writing from Syracuse University.
 He lives in Arlington, MA with his wife Lori and his two daughters, Sadie and Tessa.